-We offer confidential consultations, observations, review of teaching materials, and student focus groups.
+We offer confidential consultations, observations, review of teaching materials, student focus groups, and custom services.

 In consultation, we are available to discuss classroom teaching pedagogies and practices.
 We also provide feedback for your teaching materials.
 We are available to observe your classroom and offer feedback.
 Further, we can help you construct mid-semester evaluations targeting specific issues, interpret the data (midterm and official end-of-semester), and identify solutions.
 We also facilitate student focus groups to collect anonymous student feedback and report it back to you.
 To schedule any of these services, please contact Linda Stewart at email@example.com, or 470-578-6410.

 Southern Association of Colleges and Schools Commission on Colleges (SACS/COC) Credential guidelines:

 Standard 6.2.a.f. -- Graduate teaching assistants: master’s in the teaching discipline or 18 graduate semester hours in the teaching discipline, direct supervision by a faculty member experienced in the teaching discipline, regular in-service training, and planned and periodic evaluation.